akjayant/Neural-Architecture-Search-Project/README.md

     python enas_contoller.py
     python plot_controller_performance.py

-### Directly see out one of the best model performing i.e, controller samples one of this at end of training (and it has different test env seed not the one we used for validation!)
+### Directly see one of the best model from our search space performing i.e, controller samples one of this at end of training

     sudo apt-get install ffmpeg
     cd best_model